ChartsCSS/ChartsCSS.org/src/customization/3d-effects.md

 # 3D Effects

-A 3D effect can be applied on the charts to give it depth.
+A 3D effect can be applied to the charts to give it depth.
 There are several techniques to achieve this.

 ## 3D Bars

-To make the bars look like 3D bars is pretty simple.
-It can be done using CSS `box-shadow` property:
+To create 3D bars is pretty simple.
+It can be done using the CSS `box-shadow` property:

 ```css
 #custom-effect tbody td {